President and CEO, Ilitch Holdings, Inc.

 Little Caesars Fundraising

-Started by Chris Ilitch in 1997 in Detroit, Little Caesars Fundraising has grown across the continental U.S. and Canada, helping thousands of schools, churches, sports teams and other nonprofits raise millions of dollars for worthy causes, through the sale of pizza kits and related products.
+Started by Christopher Ilitch in 1997 in Detroit, Little Caesars Fundraising has grown across the continental U.S. and Canada, helping thousands of schools, churches, sports teams and other nonprofits raise millions of dollars for worthy causes, through the sale of pizza kits and related products.
 Most recently, the company launched an innovative and convenient digital fundraising platform and hassle-free shipping and is now the largest QSR branded pizza fundraiser in North America.

 Blue Line Foodservice Distribution